masaakim/z-manager/readme.markdown

 All of selectors have z-index property are written in `.zmanagerc`.

-Sort property in descending order of z-index value you want.
+Sort property in ascending order of z-index value you want.

 and, run bellow command: